MartinAstro/GravNN/README.md

   <img src="docs/source/_static/logo.png">
 </div>

-# Welcome to the ML Gravity repo!
+# Welcome to the GravNN repo!

 This repo contains the `GravNN` python package whose purpose is to train Physics-Informed Neural Networks to represent high-fidelity gravity fields.
 The package itself contains the tensorflow models, physics constraints, hyperparameter configurations, data generators, and visualization tools used in training such models.